Aluminum Mining in Canada: Everything You Need to Know

 Aluminum Mining in Canada - Natural Resources Canada

-Canada's aluminum smelters are mainly found in Quebec, with 10 out of 11 located within the province.
-The largest aluminum smelter in Canada is also in Quebec; the Alouette facility in Sept-Îles produces roughly 623,000 tonnes annually.
+Canada's aluminum smelters are mainly found in Quebec, with eight out of nine located within the province.
+The largest aluminum smelter in Canada is also in Quebec; the Alouette facility in Sept-Îles produces roughly 623,000 tonnes annually [3].

 What Is Aluminum Used For?